jason-kerney/blog/_drafts/2024-08-12-pain-driven-development.md

 1. Remove the probable cause of the pain.
    * Ensure you are removing the cause, not the thing making it visible and painful.
 It is much easier to hide the pain.
      * Scenario: If an objective requires a external team for the objective to be met.
 Then the relationship, and ownership issues need to be addressed before that pain is removed.
 Simply calling the objective done because your team did their part hides the pain.
-1. Reorganize the solution for the pain such that it is easy for you, or your team, to execute on and insure that the pain does not come back.
+1. Reorganize the solution for the pain such that it is easy for you, or your team, to execute on and ensure that the pain does not come back.

 ## Step 1: Make the Pain Visible ##